jeffry2k/FullStackApp/README.md

 ```

 # In the browser
-Go to register option to create a new user and then go to login option and insert a username and password valids.
+Go to the "Register" option to create a new user and then go to the "Login" option and enter a valid username and password.
-That's it, now you can make your to-do list
+At this point you can now make your to-do list